kaidoj/go-getbox-build/README.md

 # PBX Getbox renders download app

-This script checks and downloads render files from printbox server to local server and unpacks.
+App checks and downloads render files from printbox server to local server and unpacks.
+App is using CPU cores so the fetchers run concurrently.
+So downloading and unpacking render files is alot faster.

 ## Usage